Mamtha3005/addressbook-level4/docs/UserGuide.md

 This format can be used to add tasks with a stipulated deadline.<br>
 > Example: `add do lab homework on Friday 7pm` <br>
 -  `add TASK ITEM on [DATE]` <br>
+The use of word “on” gives more flexibility for you.<br>
 > Example: `add schedule meeting on Thursday` <br>
 - `add TASK ITEM on [DATE][TIME]` <br>
 > Example: `add meet teacher on Friday 7pm` <br>
-The use of word “on” gives more flexibility for you.<br>

 Take Note!
 Dates need to refer to the current week dates the task was keyed in.
-Eg.
-“tomorrow” and “thursday” is valid but “next Saturday” is invalid.
+Eg.“tomorrow” and “thursday” is valid but “next Saturday” is invalid.
 Only the words “on” or “by” has to be used to distinguish between deadline and task description.

 #### Listing all tasks : `list`